lincketheo/portfolio/README.md

 ## 3. (Fun Personal Project)
 ### Any Dimensional Rubiks Cube Solver (*./rubiksCube*)
 This is a project I worked on for fun my Freshman year.
-All it does is solve a logical rubiks cube.
+Coding standards / clean principles followed are fairly minimal (I had no idea how to make a clean application at the time).
+All it does is solve a logical rubiks cube - I implemented some javascript at one point and a 3d javascript library, but it wasn't that great.
 Simply type
 ```bash
 cd ./rubiksCube
 # sudo apt install default-jre # Install java